Automated SoD Remediation: From Risk Detection to Resolution

 Executive Summary

-MTC Skopos addresses this bottleneck with a built-in remediation engine that generates specific, actionable resolution plans.
-The engine works through four phases of escalating intervention, always trying the least disruptive fix first.
-It uses actual system usage data to distinguish between access that matters and access that simply exists, and it validates every recommendation through simulation before presenting it for approval.
+MTC Skopos closes that gap with a built-in remediation engine.
+The engine generates specific resolution plans through four phases of escalating intervention, always trying the least disruptive fix first.
+It uses real system usage data to tell apart access that matters from access that simply exists.
+Every recommendation is validated through simulation before it reaches a reviewer.

-On a representative production dataset of 847 users with 12,340 SoD conflicts, the engine resolved 73.1% of conflicts automatically in under five minutes, producing a step-by-step remediation plan ready for implementation.
+On a production dataset of 847 users and 12,340 SoD conflicts, the engine resolved 73.1% of conflicts automatically in under five minutes.
+The output is a step-by-step plan ready for implementation.

-This white paper explains the technical approach, the business rationale, and the practical outcomes for organizations looking to move beyond risk detection into risk resolution.
+This white paper covers the technical approach, the business case, and the practical outcomes for teams ready to move from detection to resolution.

 The Remediation Gap